f0wl/configwalker/README.md

 The tool has been confirmed to successfully extract the configuration from the following samples identifiable by their SHA-256 hashsums.
 If you encounter an error with configwalker please file a bug report via an issue.
-On some occasions the Netwalker config files contain malformed json objects which may cause configwalker to crash (fix WIP).
+On some occasions the Netwalker config files contain malformed json objects.
+In this case the extracted and decrypted JSON will not be beautified and written to disk as a textfile.

 |                          SHA-256 Hashsums                          |                                                      Sample                                                       |
 | :----------------------------------------------------------------: | :---------------------------------------------------------------------------------------------------------------: |